-Who should consider this rotation: International medical graduates (IMGs) and students seeking patient care experience or observership in Internal Medicine or Family Medicine.
+Who should consider this rotation: International medical graduates (IMGs) and students seeking US clinical experience or observership in Internal Medicine or Family Medicine.

 During the rotation: Our team will be checking in periodically with you to ensure that you are having an optimal experience.
 We encourage you to contact us if you have any questions during the rotation.